spacelift-io/user-documentation/docs/concepts/policy/approval-policy.md

 ### Use more descriptive approvals

-Sometimes it is worth adding notes about approval/rejection to see why without rego code analysis.
+Sometimes it is worth adding notes about approval/rejection to see why without Rego code analysis.

 ```opa
 package spacelift